-- What has changed? - What has stayed the same? - What are the most important things you learned? - What were the least helpful parts of the treatment? - What parts of the treatment do you plan to continue? - This was a short treatment and you have learned many different things.
+- How are you compared to when you started? - What has changed? - What has stayed the same? - What are the most important things you learned? - What were the least helpful parts of the treatment? - What parts of the treatment do you plan to continue? - This was a short treatment and you have learned many different things.
 Think about what may have changed over the past five weeks.
 You may notice some changes already.
 Some people may notice small changes, and others notice big changes.
-Some people may feel the same. - An important part of this treatment is that you should continue to feel better.
+Some people may feel the same.

+- An important part of this treatment is that you should continue to feel better.
 You should sleep better and have fewer nightmares as long as you continue to practice the things you have learned.
 For some people, this takes a bit longer than for others. - Therapy does not end today!
 You need to keep it up.